EmoryAir/EmoryAir.github.io/documentation/DisplayGoogleSheetsData.md

 }
 ```

-## Step Four: Making the Request and Displaying the Data
+## Step Five: Making the Request and Displaying the Data
 ### Create the Function
 ```javascript
 function displayData() {}